The HIPAA Security Rule: Basic Requirements

 Share this post

-Auditwerx Blog The HIPAA Security Rule_ Basic Requirements Banner
+Blog The HIPAA Security Rule Basic Requirements

 Are you familiar with the HIPAA Security Rule?
 It requires that physicians implement proper protections to guard electronic protected health information (also known as ePHI).
 It ensures that the proper administrative, physical and technical safeguards are used to protect the confidentiality, integrity and security of ePHI.